Tuesday, May 3, 2016

 I'm having to see a chiropractor for a possible herniated disc and haven't done much other than struggle through work and rest as much as possible.

+The pain is significant pretty much all waking hours and sleep is infrequent.
+The chiropractor has done wonders considering it was borderline unbearable at first.
 I'm hopeful I'm one of the roughly 90% that respond to non-surgical treatment.
 Went from rolling hard, preparing for US Grappling Greensboro and the Cageside Carnival to I can barely use my left arm.

 I mostly try to do my job downtown with one arm and listen to The Last Podcast on the Left while I rest on the couch.
 I'll be back but the pain level is pretty intense.
 When I have more answers I'll post much like I did on my year long road back from ACL reconstruction.